tomgxz/Kraken/REPORT.md

 ### Stage 2 - Creating and implementing the database

-  After completing the login and signup pages, I created the dabase, referring to the entity relationship diagram that I had outlined when planning.
-The two entities are `User` and `Site`, where `user_id` is a foregin key in `Site` to allow them to link together via a one to many relationship.
-The `User` entity contains some settings information, such as `bio`, `url`, and `tabpreference`, which will be able to be changed in the settings page, that are implemented now to make development down the line easier.
+  After completing the login and signup pages, I created the database, referring to the entity relationship diagram I had outlined when planning.
+The two entities are `User` and `Site`, where `user_id` is a foreign key in `Site`, allowing them to link together via a one-to-many relationship.
+The `User` entity contains some settings information, such as `bio`, `url`, and `tabpreference`, which can be changed in the settings page, that are implemented now to make development down the line easier.

   <img alt="SQL Database Diagram" src="https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/diagrams/mermaid-flowchart-sqldiagram1.svg?raw=true" height="535"/>

   The database is managed by the `flask_sqlalchemy.SQLAlchemy` object.
-In `__init.py`, the object is created (with the variable name `databaseObject`) when the file is run so that `models.py`, the new file that I created which contains the entity classes, can import it.
-After adding the `databaseObject` object to the class, it imports the two classes from `models.py`, so that the database can interact with them.
-I also moved all of the flask setup into the function `initFlask` to make the code clearer.
+In `__init.py`, the object is created (with the variable name `databaseObject`) when the file is run so that `models.py`, the new file I created, contains the entity classes, can import it.
+After adding the `databaseObject` object to the class, it imports the two classes from `models.py` so that the database can interact with them.
+I also moved the flask setup into the function `initFlask` to make the code clearer.

 <br><br><br><br>